 Boulder Bay & Wreck Bay

 These two bays are infamous for being a former ship graveyard.
 Between 1887 and 1947, several ships were left along the shorelines to rot.
-If you visit Rangitoto Island at low tide, you should have no problem spotting the shipwrecks!
+If you visit at low tide, you should have no problem spotting the shipwrecks!

-Located on the eastern shores, this bay is home to a historical lighthouse and one of the only two sand beaches on Rangitoto Island.
-If you need a place to cool down in the lovely waters of the Hauraki Gulf after a long day on Rangitoto, this is your chance!
+Located on the island’s eastern shores, this bay is home to a historical lighthouse and one of only two sand beaches on Rangitoto Island.
+If you need a place to cool down in the lovely waters of the Hauraki Gulf after a long day of hiking, this is your chance!